bboynton97/Cancer_Prediction_NN/README.md

 ## Challenges

 Throughout the development process, there were certainly a number of problems that stumped me.
 Fortunately, with enough thinking, problem solving and the occasional Stack Overflow, the primary goal has been satisfied.

 ## Results

+The final neural network has proven to perform relatively effectively.
+It is by no means groundbreaking, but for a neural network written from scratch, focusing on design patterns over accuracy, it performs well.
+Not only did I learn a decent bit on how to program a neural network, but I also gained knowledge on how to implement design patterns in a real-world, practical application.